whiskyJack11/note-keeper/README.md

+# NoteKeeper
+A simple note-keeper app, where user can create notes with title, subject and description, with added functionality to pin or unpin the notes also to delete.
+For DB, Firebase is used.
-# Getting Started with Create React App
+Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).